Statement on Systemic Racism and Racial Injustice

 Stand with the AAPI Community

 We stand in solidarity with the Asian American and Pacific Islander (AAPI) communities against anti-AAPI racism, including xenophobic rhetoric, discrimination, hate crimes, and violence.
-Despite increased publicity of the recent attacks against elderly Asians in California, as well as anti-Asian rhetoric like “Kung Flu” during the COVID-19 pandemic, members of the AAPI community have been experiencing anti-Asian bias and racism long before 2020.
+Despite increased publicity of the recent attacks against elderly Asians in California and the shootings of Asian women in Atlanta, as well as anti-Asian rhetoric like “Kung Flu” during the COVID-19 pandemic, members of the AAPI community have been experiencing anti-Asian bias and racism long before 2020.
 For decades, AAPIs remained silent or were silenced, but now, we must stop AAPI hate.

 The Kinesiology Department acknowledges and is committed to the following: